 There are honestly so many amazing biking trails in Queenstown to be experienced!
 If you have the time, I would try to check out at least a few.

 The most extreme December activity in Queenstown is, of course, skydiving!
 I’ve personally skydived twice in my life, once in Canada and once in Australia.
 Although I haven’t had the chance to skydive in New Zealand (yet) it’s definitely something I’ve heard awesome things about!

 In Queenstown, you have the choice between a few different skydiving experiences.
 You can book right in town and choose between 9000 feet, 12000 feet, and 15000 feet jumps.
 The difference between these jumps is the amount of freefall time and the price.
 The 15,000-foot jump is the most expensive but offers the longest free fall time.
 Also, bragging rights come along with completing the highest and most crazy 15000 ft jump!

-Alternatively, for a super cool experience, you can also book this full-day tour to Mount Cook that includes a 9,000 ft skydive, 13,000 ft, or 15,000 ft.
+Alternatively, for a super cool experience, you can also book this full-day tour to Mount Cook that includes either a 10,000 ft skydive, 13,000 ft, or 15,000 ft.
 That’s right, you’ll experience NZ’s tallest mountain (Mount Cook) from up in the sky!
 Although a long day, Mount Cook is a must-see destination on the South Island.
 I can only imagine that skydiving there would be seriously epic.

 4. Hydro Attack Queenstown